goldfinch-eng/mono/packages/protocol/internal-audit/go-upgrade-audit.md

       `owner` to be the UID holder?
       - would still need logic to bridge the old and new events into a single stream that can be processed on client/subgraph
       - operator cannot be indexable, as we've already exceeded the max number of indexable params on that event (but this isn't a problem for subgraph)
+  - vulnerable to re-entrancy?
+    - no
+  - follows checks-effects-interactions pattern?
+    - yes: state is updated before transferring usdc from depositor to pool

 - withdraw
+  - vulnerable to re-entrancy?
+    - no
+  - follows checks-effects-interactions pattern?
+    - yes: state is updated before transferring USDC from pool to borrower
-  - `WithdrawMade` event
+  - `WithdrawlMade` event
-    - Similar impact to  `DepositMade`
+    - similar impact to  `DepositMade`
-  - There is a restriction on 0 amount withdrawls.
+  - there is a restriction on 0 amount withdrawls.
 Removing this restriction doesn't break any tests except the tests that assert you can't withdraw a zero amount
     - If seemingly nothing else breaks, is it necessary to keep the restriction?
 Was the motivation for it a desire to err on the side of caution, or something more?